Jeremy Beal

-Jeremy Beal (born December 2, 1987) is a former American football defensive end who was a member of the Denver Broncos and the Saskatchewan Roughriders.
-He was once considered one of the top defensive end prospects for the 2011 NFL Draft, but was drafted in the 7th round by the Broncos.
-Beal played college football for the University of Oklahoma.
+Jeremy Beal (born December 2, 1987) is an American former professional football player who was a defensive end for the Denver Broncos of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was considered one of the top defensive end prospects in the 2011 NFL draft before being selected in the seventh round by the Broncos.
+He was also a member of the Saskatchewan Roughriders.

-Early years
+Early life

-Beal attended Creekview High School in Carrollton, Texas.
+Beal attended Creekview High School in Carrollton, Texas, where he played high school football.
 As a senior, he was an all-state linebacker after recording 127 tackles, two sacks, and one interception return for a touchdown.

 Regarded as a four-star recruit by Rivals.com, he was listed as the No. 19 strongside defensive end prospect in the class of 2006.

 College career

-Beal played college football at Oklahoma.
+Beal played college football at the University of Oklahoma.
 After being redshirted as a freshman in 2006, Beal was moved to defensive end and recorded 21 tackles and had a sack as a redshirt freshman in 2007.
 Beal became a starter as a sophomore in 2008 and earned first-team All-Big 12 by the Associated Press after recording a team high 8.5 sacks with 54 tackles.
 As a junior in 2009 Beal recorded 61 tackles, 11 sacks, and an interception.